Bread & Baked Page

 Herbed French Bread or Lemon French Bread: Same as above, but rolled in a mix of lots of dried herbs or lemon zest.

-JMHTuscan Tuscan Bread: When a customer asked for a salt-free bread we searched high and low and found this wonderful bread.
-It takes some extra work to get a nice bread with a good rise and great crumb without the salt because salt plays a crucial role in the chemical process of turning flour and yeast into bread.
-But it’s worth it!
-We love this bread that achieves a great slightly sweet taste and very nice consistency using just flour, water, olive oil, and yeast.
+JMHTuscan Tuscan Bread: When a customer asked for a salt-free bread we searched high and low and found this traditional Italian version.
+Salt in bread is not just for taste — it is a crucial agent that interacts with the flour and yeast to make bread rise.
+So it takes some extra work to get a nice bread with a good rise and great crumb without the salt.
+But this works!
+This bread has a slightly sweet taste and very nice consistency using just flour, water, olive oil, and yeast.
+Special order only — minimum 2.

 ChallahChallah is a delicious eggy, slightly sweet bread (from honey as well as a little sugar) that is traditionally eaten by Jews on the Sabbath and holidays.
-It is usually braided (we use 6-strand braids) except for the New Year, when it is round and studded with raisins.
+It is usually braided except for the New Year, when it is round and studded with raisins.
 But it is well-known in the larger community as a great bread for eating, for sandwiches and especially, as the best bread in the world to use for French Toast.
-We do it round like the picture or braided.
+We do it round or braided, with raisins or without.

 GreekBread

 Greek Bread: This lovely bread — mostly white flour with a little whole wheat — is great for sandwiches or whatever use you want.
 It has a little honey, a little olive oil, a little milk in it so it’s really delicious tastes like…. bread.
-We base our recipe on a classic Greek country bread that is served at just about every meal in the Greek countryside with the amazing Greek dips and starters because it’s strong enough to stand up to these with a great texture.
+This recipe is designed to resemble the classic Greek country bread that is served at just about every meal in the Greek countryside.
+It’s a strong bread that stands up to all those amazing Greek dips and starters.
+It’s also a terrific sandwich bread and makes amazing toast.

 JMHMultigrainGranaryMultiGrain Granary: We searched until we found a recipe for multigrain that tasted just as we imagined … beautiful crumb (great for sandwiches, toast, whatever), some little crunches and texture from the different grains, and a little sweetness.
-It reminds us a bit of the utterly wonderful “granary loaf” we always buy when we’re in England.
+It reminds us a bit of the utterly wonderful “granary loaf” we always buy from English bakeries.
 It smells amazing.

 Multigrain Granary is a 2-day process.
 A delicious, healthy bread with bread flour, whole wheat flour, and different grains: variously oats, wheat berries, quinoa, brown rice, polenta, — it varies a little depending on our mood.
 Sweetened with a little honey and molasses.
 Baked in rectangular sandwich loaves.
 Addictive.

-Cinnamon Pecan Raisin Bread: The ultimate breakfast bread (or, we think, any other time): Scented throughout with a swirl of cinnamon sugar and studded with raisins and pecans.
+jmhraisinbread Cinnamon Pecan Raisin Bread: The ultimate breakfast bread (or, we think, any other time): Scented throughout with a swirl of cinnamon sugar and studded with raisins and pecans.
 It is delicious as is, for toast, for French toast, and even sandwiches.
+Dangerously good.

 BagelDAf

-Wild Yeast Bagels: These are (we say, modestly), the best bagels you will get anywhere around here.
-They are cooked in the classic way — boiled, then baked to get that characteristic texture and flavor.
+Wild Yeast Bagels These are (we say, modestly), the best bagels you will get anywhere around here.
+They are cooked in the classic way — boiled then baked to get that characteristic texture and flavor.
 We use a wild yeast base, so they are very tasty.
-We do “Everything,” (more flavorful than most!), “Nothing” (plain), and Poppy bagels.
+We do “Everything” and Plain.
+The Everythings have more different kinds of seeds than the ones you’ll find elsewhere, but no garlic because we find dried garlic bitter, and no salt in the coating so the bagels don’t get soggy.
 Just warm them up for a few minutes in a medium oven and they are good-as-fresh.
+I bake these because I grew up in New York and can’t find any bagels that satisfy.
+These do.

 JMHHambbuns